gtojty/OtoP/readme.md

    * outphonTeVec\_ptop.txt: vector values of activation for each PtoP testing example at each sampling point.
 This file is created when RECVEC is 1;

+   * outphonErrTr.txt: activation error for each OtoP training example at each sampling point.

+   * outphonErrTe.txt: activation error for each OtoP training example at each sampling point.

    While the model runs, it will also print to the screen overall error and average training/testing accuracies at each sampling point.
 Sampling points are places where the performances of